-Whether it's car keys, glasses, etc., Weveryone has asked the question where did I put ..." - and the search Frustration and panic give birth "The to blame as we're confident that equation - "someone" moved whatever begins when we
+Whether it's car keys, glasses, etc., W everyone has asked the question "where did I put ..." - and the search Frustration and panic give birth "The to blame as we're confident that equation - "someone" moved whatever begins when we

+realize

+has been lost."

 recorded his teachings, he of value

 until and and when.

-realize has been Celebration Equation.
+Celebration Equation.
 Start with until, add and when, and these equal we have an until moment.
 This part about it.
 If we're not looking, searching for something that is lost, it's probably resources and time.
 We put things on hold until the lost is found. diligently.
 Until releases a wave of something energy that fuels perseverance.
 We and wide, over and under until ...
 Until doesn't begin unless we nder the couch or in the crack in the The great thing about until in these stories is the promise of and when.
 "And when she found the coin."
 "And when he found the sheep."
-Until paid a dividend of and when. the until inside.
+Until paid a dividend of and when.
+We need an and when moment inside.
 We need to be re-convinced that what is lost is so valuable it requires an all-out until effort.
 God's and when promise is still good if we'll engage in the until phase. equation?
 Without until there can be no and when.
 And without and when There's something exciting and fulfilling me."
 "And when" she found her coin. she did the same. until ...
-I believe Jesus is challenging us to keep going to those intersections You in February, more than 2,500 people have viewed the gospel presentation on HereforYon.org.
-Just under 425 of those have indicated a decision for and digital platforms.
-God's seed is being scattered and it's finding good soil. limited in their geography and duration.
-But God's celebration is different.
-It's person repents and receives His gift of eternal life.
-It also occurs in multiple The celebration equation begins valuable is missing.
-A missing person demands an until search.
-As we expend the and when promise, and, as the old "what a day of rejoicing

-Discover how you can connect with Here for You at LouisianaBaptists.org/hereforyou, enter the password, luke1423.
+I believe Jesus is challenging us to keep going to those intersections Discover how you can connect with Here for You at LouisianaBaptists.org/hereforyou, enter the password, luke1423.

 St. Gabriel from page 5 "Jesus said, 'When I was in prison you visited me.'
 And when the people asked, 'When Lord?'
 Jesus replied, 'Whenever you did it for the least of my children you did it to me.'
 The women of LCIW may have a different past than those outside the fences, but the dozens who accepted Christ will share the same future as every other believer.
 And hundreds of seeds were planted in the hearts

 701 Jackson St. ● Alexandria, LA 71301 ● 318.442.3363 2701 Military Hwy ● Pineville, LA 71360 ● 318.640.1678 11886 Hwy.
 84 West ● Jena, LA 71342 ● 318.992.4158 445 W Bontemps St. ● Marksville, LA 71351 ● 318.253.5979 www.hixsonbrothers.com and minds of those who haven't accepted Christ yet.
 That is why I look forward to this opportunity every year."
 GRATEFUL SPIRIT Sharkey said the inmates appreciated the gift boxes and the caring attitude shown by the volunteers.
-'This is a positive exposure to the Gospel for these ladies, many who have never darkened the doors of a church' Sharkey said.
-"They are able to hear about life transformation and what Iesus has done for them.
+"This is a positive exposure to the Gospel for these ladies, many who have never darkened the doors of a church" Sharkey said.
+"They are able to hear about life transformation and what Jesus has done for them.
 The volunteers sacrificed time and resources to give the gift boxes, set up the tent, participate in worship services and visit the ladies in the dorms.
 The ladies feel like they are not forgotten - that people actually love them and care about them.
-It is a tangible way to express Christ's love.'
+It is a tangible way to express Christ's love."
 Jana Endris, a member of Fairview Baptist Church in Coushatta, has participated in 13 revivals but this was the first time she shared her testimony.
 She told the women the revival reminded her of a family reunion.
 "I love those ladies like my sisters and was honored to share with them the work that Jesus has done and continues to do in my life," Endris said.
-"My testimony is one of growing up with a loving Christian family, realizing I was a sinner in need of a Savior at seven years old, giving my life to Christ, being discipled by a strong church family and surrendering my life to the Lord, alongside my husband, in pastoral ministry.
-I let them know that even with Christ as my Savior I have had sin struggles and experienced heartache in my life but He was always with me to forgive me and help me through those difficult times.
-"It is easy to allow Satan to make me believe that my testimony is not exciting and one that people don't want to hear-especially women who have been saved out of a rough past," she continued.
-"It was an overwhelming, humbling privilege to share with my friends at LCIW what God has done for me and for them and that they are loved unconditionally by Him," she said.
-ATTENTIVE SPIRIT Sharing Christ also took place outside the prison.
+"My testimony is